awesomerank/awesomerank.github.io/lists/sotayamashita/awesome-css.md

 - [Normalize ★27713](https://github.com/necolas/normalize.css) - A set of CSS rules that provide better cross-browser consistency in the default styling of HTML elements.
 - [Normalize-OpenType ★780](https://github.com/kennethormandy/normalize-opentype.css) - Adds OpenType features—ligatures, kerning, and more—to Normalize.css.
-- [MiniReset.css ★865](https://github.com/jgthms/minireset.css) - A tiny modern CSS reset
+- [MiniReset.css ★865](https://github.com/jgthms/minireset.css) - A tiny modern CSS reset.
 - [Reset](http://meyerweb.com/eric/tools/css/reset/) - A set of CSS rules that resets the styling of all HTML elements to a consistent baseline.
-- [sanitize.css ★2456](https://github.com/jonathantneal/sanitize.css) - A set of CSS rules that style with today’s best practices out-of-the-box
+- [sanitize.css ★2456](https://github.com/jonathantneal/sanitize.css) - A set of CSS rules that style with today’s best practices out-of-the-box.
-- [unstyle.css ★8](https://github.com/Martin-Pitt/css-unstyle) - Specialised stylesheet for removing user agent styles, style the web with your baseline
+- [unstyle.css ★8](https://github.com/Martin-Pitt/css-unstyle) - Specialised stylesheet for removing user agent styles, style the web with your baseline.

 <sub>[⇧ back to top](#index)</sub>